museali/NameSorter/README.md

 ## Runing the program
 > Make sure the build is passing.
 > In your terminal, navigate to the following directory NameSorter\bin\Debug.
-> Here you find the text file where we will get the sorted names from 'unsorted-names-list.txt'
+> Here you find the text file where we will get the sorted names from 'unsorted-names-list.txt'.
-> Run the application in your terminal with the following command name-sorter ./unsorted-names-list.txt
+> Run the application in your terminal with the following command name-sorter ./unsorted-names-list.txt.
 > In the same directory a file named 'sorted-names-list.txt' is created.